rackerlabs/docs-developer-blog/_posts/2018-08-16-oms-rollback.md

 ### Verify that everything is working correctly

-Verify the agent's status after re-pointing it to the new host.
+Verify each agent's status after re-pointing it to the new host.
 After all agents are re-pointing to the new OMS, verify the details through the OEM web console.